Environmental impact of shipping: Wastewater

 Blackwater is sewage, wastewater from toilets and medical facilities, which can contain harmful bacteria, pathogens, viruses, intestinal parasites, and harmful nutrients.
 Discharges of untreated or inadequately treated sewage can cause bacterial and viral contamination of fisheries and shellfish beds, producing risks to public health.
 Nutrients in sewage, such as nitrogen and phosphorus, promote excessive algal blooms, which consumes oxygen in the water and can lead to fish kills and destruction of other aquatic life.

 Greywater is wastewater from the sinks, showers, galleys, laundry, and cleaning activities aboard a ship.
 It can contain a variety of pollutant substances, including fecal coliforms, detergents, oil and grease, metals, organic compounds, petroleum hydrocarbons, nutrients, food waste, medical and dental waste.
 Sampling done by EPA and the state of Alaska found that untreated greywater from cruise ships can contain pollutants at variable strengths and that it can contain levels of fecal coliform bacteria several times greater than is typically found in untreated domestic wastewater.
 Greywater has potential to cause adverse environmental effects because of concentrations of nutrients and other oxygen-demanding materials, in particular.
 Greywater is typically the largest source of liquid waste generated by cruise ships (90 to 95 percent of the total).
 Estimates of greywater range from 110 to 320 liters per day per person, or 330,000 to 960,000 liters per day for a 3,000-person cruise ship.

 A large cruise ship (3,000 passengers and crew) generates an estimated 55,000 to 110,000 liters per day of blackwater waste.
 The cruise line industry dumps 255000 USgal of greywater and 30000 USgal of blackwater into the sea every day.

+MARPOL annex IV was brought into force September 2003 limiting untreated sewage discharge to ships travelling at minimum 4 knots and more than 12 nautical miles from the nearest land, so that no visible solids or discoloration in the water are visible.
+In some areas stricter regional rules apply.

-MARPOL annex IV was brought into force September 2003 strictly limiting untreated waste discharge.
-Modern cruise ships are most commonly installed with a membrane bioreactor type treatment plant for all blackwater and greywater, such as G&O, Zenon or Rochem bioreactors which produce near drinkable quality effluent to be re-used in the machinery spaces as technical water.
+Modern cruise ships are often equipped with a membrane bioreactor type treatment plant for blackwater and greywater, such as G&O, Zenon or Rochem bioreactors which produce near drinkable quality effluent to be re-used in the machinery spaces as technical water.